autoreduction/queue-processor/README.md

 ## Linux Installation

-Recommended Server OS: Red Hat 6 / Red Hat 7
+Recommended Server OS: Red Hat Enterprise Linux (RHEL) 6 / 7

 ***Note: Most, if not all, commands will need to be run as root.
 If using `sudo` please check the python note below***